mattmakl/fm-interactive-comments-section/README.md

 ### What I learned

+I initially used 'import' for the JSON data before realising Firefox didn't support it as standard.
+Brushed up on fetch using async/await.
+I had to then move a few functions/calls around to ensure things were in the correct order.

 ### Continued development

-While I didn't find any single part too difficult, by adding each bit of funcionality incrimentally, it feels a little cluttered/inefficient as a whole.
-I think I need to work on planning things a bit more up frony befoe diving in.
+While I didn't find any single part too difficult, by adding each bit of funcionality incrimentally, the result feels a little cluttered and potentially inefficient as a whole..?.
+I think I need to work on planning things a bit more up front before diving in.
+It may have been a better project to use React for, or at least tidy up the JS file by splitting it up.

 ## Author